balena-io/docs/pages/learn/getting-started.md

 ```

 You will be asked to choose an authentication method, choose _Web authorization_ which will bring up a
-web browser window that allows you to login to your {{ $names.cloud.lower }} account, click the **Authorize** button, and head back to the terminal.
+web browser window that allows you to login to your {{ $names.cloud.lower }} account.
+Click the **Authorize** button, and head back to the terminal after the login successful message appears.

 <img alt="Web authorization" src="/img/common/cli/web_authorization.png" width="70%">

 After login, test the {{ $names.cli.lower }} by running the `{{ $names.company.lower }} fleets` command, which should return information about the fleet you created in the previous step.
-Take a note of the `FLEET NAME` as you'll need this in the next step to push the code to all devices in that fleet.
+Take a note of the `FLEET NAME` as you'll need this in the next step to push the code to your device(s) in that fleet.

 ```shell
 $ {{ $names.company.lower }} fleets